 You can use them for tacos, tostadas, nachos, burritos, burrito bowls, salad bowls, quesadillas, Cuban-style sloppy joes, or even stuffed peppers.

 So, are you ready to dig in?
-My Ropa Vieja is sure to become a new favorite if you love flavor packed Latin food, like I do.
+My Ropa Vieja is sure to become a new favorite if you love flavor-packed Latin food, like I do.
 Pin or bookmark this recipe so you always know where to find it.

 If you try our Rope Vieja, please leave a comment and review, I love hearing from you.
 Until next time…

-Ropa Vieja, on my Gypsy Plate… Enjoy!
+Ropa Vieja, on our Gypsy Plate… Enjoy!

 Ropa Vieja (Cuba's National Dish)